bcgov/itvr/README.md

 If you already have a branch at origin you'll have to force push, otherwise doing a regular push will just give errors: git push -f origin <feature-branch>

+### Testing

+backend tests will be recognized and run with other tests if they have follow this naming convention: test\_[name].py eg. test_calculate_rebate.py

+to run tests use a terminal in the api container and type python manage.py test

+or to run specific test files, point to the folder or file python manage.py test api.services.tests.test_calculate_rebate